DependableSystemsLab/SwarmFuzz/README.md

 Therefore, by running `fuzz(200, 201, 5, 5)`, we are fuzzing the 5-drone swarm missions with seed 200 and 201, with the 5m GPS spoofing deviation.

 ### 6) Interprete the result
 - `fuzz/seedpools/pool{seed}.csv`: Generated seedpool for each mission.
 Each row represents `[target_id, victim_id, deviation_direction, spoofing_time]`.
-The number of rows represents the number of potential attack-victim drone pairs in this mission.
+The number of rows represents the number of potential target-victim drone pairs in this mission.
 - `fuzz/attResults/att_results{seed}.csv`: Attack results found by SwarmFuzz for each mission.
-Each row represents `[collision_or_not, init_VDO, current_VDO, spoofing_start_time, spooing_duration, attack_id, victim_id, spooing_deviation]`.
+Each row represents `[collision_or_not, init_VDO, current_VDO, spoofing_start_time, spooing_duration, target_id, victim_id, spooing_deviation]`.
 The number of rows present the attack results for each seed.
 - `fuzz/search/iteration{seed}.csv`: Results for each gradient descent search iteration.
 The number of rows represents the overhead of the fuzzing, i.e., the number of iterations taken to find the attack.